mkyleUD/Caviness-HPC-Shell/_episodes/01-connecting.md

 ### Linux

-There are many different versions (aka "flavours") of Linux and how to open a terminal window can change between flavours.
-Fortunately most Linux users already know how to open a terminal window since it is a common part of the workflow for Linux users.
-If this is something that you do not know how to do then a quick search on the Internet for "how to open a terminal window in" with your particular Linux flavour appended to the end should quickly give you the directions you need.
+There are many different versions (aka "flavors") of Linux and how to open a terminal window can change between flavors.
+Fortunately, most Linux users already know how to open a terminal window since it is a common part of the workflow for Linux users.
+If this is something that you do not know how to do then a quick search on the Internet for "how to open a terminal window in" with your particular Linux flavor appended to the end should quickly give you the directions you need.

 A very popular version of Linux is Ubuntu.
 There are many ways to open a terminal window in Ubuntu but a very fast way is to use the terminal shortcut key sequence: